Notifications from Aflac

 Life Insurance Tax Types

 There are certain instances when your life insurance payout is taxable.
-To protect your policy, below is a list of different life insurance tax types:
+To help protect your payout, below is a list of different life insurance tax types:

 • Estate Tax: An estate tax is a tax on your right to transfer property upon your death.
 Your life insurance proceeds may be taxable if your estate is worth more than the maximum threshold allowed.